How the mass shooting and a devastating fire unfolded at a Michigan church

 Scores of emergency sirens reverberated along the hushed road Sunday morning as police officers rushed in less than 30 seconds after the first call to 911, Renye said.

-As the suspect fled the church, two officers pursued him and “engaged in gunfire,” the police chief said.
+As the gunman fled the church, two officers pursued him and “engaged in gunfire,” the police chief said.

 Eight minutes after police arrived, the gunman was killed in the parking lot.